 City of London believes that Boards should consult Shareholders well in advance of announcing, for example, a change of the Investment Manager, a new benchmark index, changes to discount management controls, or granting of a sub-advisory contract.
-The rationale for proposals that require approval at a Shareholders' meeting should be clearly disclosed ahead of the proxy mailing.
+The rationale for proposals that require approval at a Shareholders' meeting should be clearly disclosed at the time of the proxy mailing.